 The secret has been so well kept that while nearly all outdoor brands possess such an in-house pool of expertise, few talked about it in public, and even fewer outdoor users were aware of them.
 Yet, despite this lack of marketing, the wait for a garment to be returned after repair could take weeks.

-more brands are being public about their in-house expertise:
+This is now slowly changing, and ever more brands are being public about their in-house expertise:

 Apparel: Alpkit, Arc’teryx, Bergans of Norway, Berghaus, Fjallraven, Hagloefs, Houdini, Lundhags, Mammut, Orthovox, Patagonia, Picture Organic, Rab, Rotauf, Salewa, Vaude.